Staying active plays a crucial part in staying healthy as we age.

 Sprains are injuries that occur to ligaments.
 Ligaments are short bands of fibrous, flexible yet extremely tough connective tissue that connect two different bones or cartilage in a joint.
 As a result of the fact that ligaments are located in joints, they are susceptible to a variety of different injuries caused by unnatural motions.
 When a ligament gets stretched past its normal limits during an awkward motion, it can become torn or deformed.
 This type of injury would constitute a sprain.

-A strain is an injury that occurs in muscle fibers and/or tendons, which anchor and attach muscles down to bones.
+A strain is an injury that occurs in muscle fibers and/or tendons, which anchor and attaches muscles down to bones.
 In an analogous manner to a sprain, a muscle or a tendon can get “strained” when they get stretched past their normal limits or are overused.
 This is why strained muscles are also known as “pulled” muscles.

 The most common sports injuries are: